fts7185/Frank/README.md

 - :man_cook: All of 2021 I ran a small weekend bakery specializing in artisan bread & English Muffins.
 - :runner: I'm big on running.
 I like to swim, bicycle, play frisbee golf, hike...but running is a constant in my exercise routine.
 - :rofl: Fun Fact: When I was 12 I placed 3rd in a single ski slalom competition.
 Little known fact; there were 3 people in my age bracket. :laughing:
-- :envelope_with_arrow: How to reach me fts7185@gmail.com.
+- :envelope_with_arrow: Feel free to reach me at fts7185@gmail.com.